Resilient quantum electron microscopy: Introduction

 In this work, we explore the limit of QEM.
-We ask a question, ``Is it possible at all to neutralize the adverse effect of inelastic scattering \emph{in principle}?'', and give an affirmative answer.
-Since this is primarily a theoretical question, we take the liberty of assuming the full ability to manipulate and measure the combined system of imaging electrons and other quantum objects (i.e. qubits, without loss of generality).
-In short, we consider an electron microscope connected to a quantum computer \cite{q_interface}.
-How to actually realize, to whatever extent, such neutralization of inelastic scattering in practice is a separate question to be addressed in the future.
+We ask a question, ``Can we neutralize the adverse effect of inelastic scattering at least partially?'', and give an affirmative answer.
+To explore the physical limit, as opposed to the engineering limit, we assume the full ability to manipulate and measure the combined system of imaging electrons and other quantum objects.
+Without loss of generality, ``other quantum objects'' may be thought of as a set of qubits.
+In short, we consider an electron microscope connected to a quantum computer, which we may call a universal QEM \cite{q_interface}.

 The \emph{raw} resolution of current cryoEM is about $3-5\,\mathrm{nm}$ \cite{raw resolution cryoET}.
 All high resolution data to date are obtained only by averaging over at least tens of thousands of molecules of the same structure, by using e.g. SPA.
-However, the biologist would ultimately want to see single molecules or their complexes in their cellular context, rather than as ensemble average of purified molecules.
+However, the biologist would ultimately want to see molecules in their cellular context, rather than as ensemble average of purified molecules.
 We focus on unique, single specimens in the present work.
-At present, we can identify only very large proteins ($\sim$MDa) in the crowded cellular environment in electron cryotomography (ECT) \cite{baumeister_review}.
-Unlike SPA, higher energy electrons are desirable in ECT to ensure transmission of electrons especially when the specimen is tilted.
+At present, only very large proteins ($\sim$MDa) are identifiable in electron cryotomography (ECT) \cite{baumeister_review}.
+High energy electrons generally are desirable in ECT to ensure transmission of electrons especially when the specimen is tilted.
 Moreover, the \emph{effective} thickness of the specimen is $k$ times the actual thickness in QEM.
-Hence we focus on $300\,\mathrm{keV}$ electrons hereafter.
+Hence, hereafter we focus on $300\,\mathrm{keV}$ electrons with the wavelength $\lambda=1.97\,\mathrm{pm}$.